 LAW educational materials may be downloaded and reproduced for educational purposes.
 Unless otherwise indicated, all educational materials are copyrighted by the Living Archaeology Weekend Steering Committee, all rights reserved.

 A grant from the Southeastern Archaeological Conference to the Kentucky Organization of Professional Archaeologists supported the development and production of LAW materials in 2008.

 LAW educational materials are designed for teachers, students, and the general public.
 The pdf/jpg files are organized here in three ways: by topic, by type, and by phase in relation to the LAW event.

-archaeology, cultural resources preservation, vocabulary, teacher resources
+and cultivation, archaeology, cultural resources preservation, vocabulary, teacher resources

 content resources on Red River Gorge, content resources on Kentucky, posters, activities,

 lesson plans and curriculum units, teacher packets, teacher resources